jbjoeburns/IAC/ansible/ansible.md

 - `ansible_ssh_private_key_file` denotes the location of the private key we need for ssh connections

-3. To test our connection we can ping our agent instance with `sudo ansible web -m ping`which returns an error if hosts not setup correctly.
+3. To test our connection we can ping our agent instance with the **adhoc command** `sudo ansible web -m ping` which returns an error if hosts not setup correctly.

 We should see something like this if the ping was successful